taskforcesh/nandu/README.md

 ## Features

-Currently Nandu is capable of the basic set of features needed for publishing packages, handle authentication and authorization, organizations and teams.
+Nandu is capable of the basic set of features needed for publishing packages, handling authentication and authorization, organizations and teams.

 - Secured by default, only registered users can access the registry.